Secozzi/py-switch-case/README.md

 # py-switch-case
-py-switch-case allows pytohn to utilize switch and case statements found in other languages.
+py-switch-case allows python to utilize switch and case statements found in other languages.

+W.I.P